Paul Anka: Early success

 Anka recorded his first single, "I Confess", when he was 14.
-In 1956, with $100 given to him by his uncle, he went to New York City, where he auditioned for Don Costa at ABC Records, singing what was widely believed to be a lovestruck verse he had written to a former babysitter.
-In an interview with NPR's Terry Gross in 2005, he stated that it was to a girl at his church whom he hardly knew.
-The resulting song "Diana" brought Anka stardom as it went to No. 1 on the Canadian and US music charts.
+In 1956, with $100 given to him by his uncle, he went to Manhattan, New York City, where he auditioned for Don Costa at ABC Records, singing what was widely believed to be a lovestruck verse he had written to a former babysitter.
+In an interview with Terry Gross of NPR in 2005, he said that it was to a girl at his church whom he hardly knew.
+The resulting song "Diana" brought Anka stardom as it went to No. 1 on the Canadian and U.S. music charts.
 "Diana" is one of the best selling singles ever by a Canadian recording artist.
-He followed up with four songs that made it into the Top 20 in 1958, including "It's Time to Cry", which hit No. 4 and "(All of a Sudden) My Heart Sings", which reached No. 15, making him (at 17) one of the biggest teen idols of the time.
-He toured Britain, then Australia with Buddy Holly.
-Anka also wrote "It Doesn't Matter Anymore" – a song written for Holly, which Holly recorded just before he died in 1959.
-Anka stated shortly afterward:
+He followed up with four songs which made it into the Top 20 in 1958, including "It's Time to Cry", which reached No. 4 and "(All of a Sudden) My Heart Sings", which was No. 15, making him (at 17) one of the biggest teen idols of the time.
+He toured Britain and Australia with Buddy Holly.
+Anka also wrote "It Doesn't Matter Anymore"–a song written for Holly, which Holly recorded just before he died in 1959.
+Shortly afterward Anka said:

 "It Doesn't Matter Anymore" has a tragic irony about it now, but at least it will help look after Buddy Holly's family.
 I'm giving my composer's royalty to his widow – it's the least I can do.